neuronlogic/NASChain/README.md

 - **GPU**: RTX 4090 (required).
 The validator code uses a fixed seed number to create deterministic results and avoid fluctuations in the results.
 It is strongly recommended to use a Linux environment and the exact Python version and packages described below.
 - **CPU**: At least 24 cores.
 Slow or virtual CPUs slow down the data pipeline, resulting in underutilization of the GPU.
-- **⚠️ Strongly recommended to use bare-metal machines.
-VMs such as those provided by Runpod have been shown to be very slow. ⚠️**

 ---
 ## Installation